Aryankids/PriorityPass/README.md

 #### 🧱 Horizontal Scaling
 All services are designed as stateless containers, enabling elastic scaling based on demand:
-- Scale Journey Planning Service: 3–10 pods based on CPU utilization.
+- Scale Journey Planning Service: 3–10 pods based on CPU utilisation.
 - Scale Integration Service: 2–8 pods based on request queue depth.
 - Database: Use read replicas for query load and implement connection pooling.